-In keeping alongside our friend during his open water certification, Huck and I had a long shallow shore dive along the Olowalu reef.
+In keeping alongside our friend Meng during his open water certification, we had a long shallow shore dive along the Olowalu reef.
 We're told that at times the reef itself is uncovered and has black-tip sharks, manta rays at times, and turtles.
 We saw neither of the first two, but the last in abundance.
 Like in the nearby Coral Gardens, the turtles we saw were generally adolescents.

 Abundant as it may be, I'm not sure I'd recommend the reef for beginners: the coral can be prohibitively shallow in some areas, making snorkeling impossible.
 It can be a bit unnerving to try several different paths from the deeper water back to shore—I suggest planning (and possibly marking) a clear path back to shore to avoid floundering around the shallows.